mnms/docs/docs/install-fbctl.md

 **(1) Run**

 To run FBCTL, ${FBPATH} should be set.
-If not, following error messages will be shown.
+If not, the following error messages will be shown.

 ``` bash
 To start using FBCTL, you should set env FBPATH